WRDSTech/documentations/10x Graph Web App Design Doc.md

 * **Performance:**  The service should be able to handle frequent requests from other services without performance degradation.
 Key performance metrics include:

-  * **Response Time** : The average response time for API requests should be under 200 milliseconds under normal load.
-  * **Throughput** : The service should be able to handle at least 10k requests per second under peak load.
+  * **Throughput** : The service should be able to handle requests containing about 2k nodes (roughly equal to the sp500 dataset, around 270kb, which is roughly around 120 bytes per node).
-  * **Special Requirement:** The service should be able to handle a sudden surge of large concurrent requests, and should not fail to response for 99.99% of the time.
+    * How to achieve this:
+      * the service should transmit gzipped data by default
+      * the client should request the batch data api
+      * the service could use some in-memory cache to increase response time
 * **Scalability** : The service should be scalable to handle increasing data volume and request load.
 Key scalability metrics include:

-  * **Load Scalability** : The service should maintain its performance characteristics even when the number of simultaneous users or requests doubles.
+  * **Load Scalability** : The service should auto scale when handling large amount of requests
-  * **Data Scalability** : The service should be able to handle a 10x increase in the number of public companies and relationships without a significant increase in response time.
+    * How to achieve this: [use K8s autoscaler ](https://www.kubecost.com/kubernetes-autoscaling/kubernetes-cluster-autoscaler/)or [use multiple workers](https://fastapi.tiangolo.com/deployment/server-workers/) with load balancer such as nginx
 * **Availability:**  The service should be highly available to ensure uninterrupted service to users.
 Key availability metrics include:

-  * **Uptime** : The service should aim for an uptime of 99.99% ("Four Nines"), which allows for approximately 52.56 minutes of downtime per year, not including planned maintenance.
   * **Failover** : In case of a system failure, the service should be able to automatically failover to a backup system within minutes.
-* **Security (not included in the scope of this document, require a common security service)**
+    * How to achieve this:[ Liveness Probe](https://blog.csdn.net/dkfajsldfsdfsd/article/details/81086633) or [use systemctl](https://ma.ttias.be/auto-restart-crashed-service-systemd/) （simpler）

 ## Web API

+#### For Machine Learning Services

+The service will expose a RESTful API suitable for batch data request

+How to consume it: [here](https://requests.readthedocs.io/en/latest/user/quickstart/#binary-response-content)

+1. POST /graph-request
+   1. returns a zipped graph data starting with a center node
+   2. params
+      1. center_node: str
+      2. relationship_type: `'comp' | 'product' | 'unknown'`
+         * `'comp'`: competition
+         * `'product'`: represents products of a company
+         * `'unknown'`: other relationships
+         * `none`: returns all relationships
+      3. n_layers: int
+         1. how many layers to expand

+#### For Graph Visualizer

 The service will expose a RESTful API with the following endpoints: